swift-libp2p/swift-peer-id/README.md

 /// Inits a `PeerID` from a marshaled private key PeerID.init(marshaledPrivateKey data:Data) throws

+/// Inits a `PeerID` from a PEM String PeerID.init(pem: String, withPassword: String? = nil) throws

 /// Properties
 /// Returns the PeerID's id as a base58 string (multihash/CIDv0).